Using Social Media to Support Professional Development in Higher Ed

 - Create posts or stories about your own experiences to invite other users to give feedback.

-For more insights you can use to bolster your own development as a college educator, visit our Professional Development page on Today’s Learner.
+For more insights you can use to bolster your own development as a college educator, explore our Empowered Educator professional development series.